yiisoft/docs/guide/en/start/forms.md

 ## Adjusting view

-In order to render a form we need to modify our view, `resources/views/echo/say.php`:
+To render a form, you need to change your view, `resources/views/echo/say.php`:

 ```php
 <?php